meesfrensel/efficient-basecallers/README.md

 # Learning structured sparsity for efficient basecalling

-The code in this repository supports the paper (to be) presented at BCB '24:
+The code in this repository supports the paper presented at BCB '24:

 > Mees Frensel, Zaid Al-Ars, and H Peter Hofstee.
 2024.
 Learning Structured
 > Sparsity for Efficient Nanopore DNA Basecalling Using Delayed Masking.